- About Aurora

 - Interim Policy Statement - Harmonic Control (PDF)

 As discussed in the connection requirements guide, commercial arrangements must be agreed between the Generator and Aurora.
-For small distributed generation, the default arrangements specified within Part 6 of the Electricity Industry Participation Code will apply.
+For small distributed generation, the default arrangements (regulated terms of connection) specified within Part 6 of the Electricity Industry Participation Code (the Code) will apply.
 The commercial arrangements for larger generation warrants greater attention due to the greater use of system assets, and Aurora has developed a standard distributed generation use-of-system agreement as a basis for commercial negotiations.
 The standard agreement has been developed with reference to the distributed generation regulations and appropriate conditions found in the Electricity Authority’s model contract documentation.
+Where agreement on a connection is not reached within the timeframes set by Part 6 of the Code (Schedule 6.1), the regulated terms of connection will apply.

 To view Aurora’s standard distributed generation use-of-system agreement, click here (PDF).